 Munich, February 3, 2021: At the end of 2020, digital transformation expert valantic and market analyst techconsult jointly surveyed 218 IT managers on the subject of digitalization in Corona times.

-According to this study, the participants are reprioritizing their IT roadmaps in the wake of the crisis: Cost cutting, maintaining business operations and more flexible working methods are currently seen as the primary goals of digital transformation projects while, unsurprisingly, flexible and progressive working methods are also gaining in importance.
+According to this study, Corona redefines digital transformation priorities and the participants are reprioritizing their IT roadmaps in the wake of the crisis: Cost cutting, maintaining business operations and more flexible working methods are currently seen as the primary goals of digital transformation projects while, unsurprisingly, flexible and progressive working methods are also gaining in importance.

 Before the crisis, many IT decision-makers still regarded higher revenues as the central goal of digitalization.
 The current pandemic, however, is causing attention to refocus on a new factor at many companies: According to the latest study by valantic and techconsult, 51 percent of respondents said that cost cutting has become the most important driver when implementing and planning digital transformation projects.
 Within the top three drivers for digitalization initiatives and projects, the topic of cost cutting has notched up to first place, compared to third place where it was in pre-Corona times.
 Maintaining business operations remains unchanged in second place at 50 percent.